libp2p/specs/multistream-2.0/spec.md

    `multistream/advertise` To inform the initiator of *it's* mapping between protocols and contextual IDs.

-Second, this document proposes 2 auxiliary protocols that can be used with the 4 multistream protocols to actually negotiate protocols.
-These are *primarily* useful (a) in packet-based protocols (without sessions) and (b) when initially negotiating a transport session (before protocols have been advertised and the stream multiplexer has been configured).
+Second, this document proposes an auxiliary protocol that can be used with the 4 multistream protocols to actually negotiate protocols.
+This is *primarily* useful (a) in packet-based protocols (without sessions) and (b) when initially negotiating a transport session (before protocols have been advertised and the stream multiplexer has been configured).